 HONR160: Intro to Community Engagement T 1-2:15 PM (CRN 34963 sec 703; Prof. Amanda Hall)

 Contemporary communities are diverse and interconnected and to impact positive social change, members in these communities must understand critical theories of community engagement.
-This course surveys critical theories and models of community engagement, including but not limited to, theories of equity, citizenship, human rights, advocacy and activism, civic leadership, social justice, civil discourse, and social capital.
+This course surveys critical theories and models of community engagement, including but not limited to, theories of equity, citizenship, human rights, advocacy and activism, civic leadership, social justice, civil discourse and social capital.
 Students will use an interdisciplinary approach to analyze and actively engage in principles and practices of community engagement through a local lens.
-(This course is designed for second, third, and fourth year students)
+(This course is designed for second-, third-, and fourth-year students.)

 Social Political Theatricalism W 7-9:40 PM (CRN 35766 sec 751; Prof. Addie Barnhart)

-Social Political Drama will dissect the effects of theatrical events as activism and art, and how the two intersect.
-Utilizing an academic approach and examining scholarly articles, analyzing plays, and exploring the theatricality of organized activism, we will discuss how these events can make a lasting impact on our society.
+Social Political Theatricalism will dissect the effects of theatrical events as activism and art, and how the two intersect.
+Utilizing an academic approach and examining scholarly articles, analyzing plays and exploring the theatricality of organized activism, we will discuss how these events can make a lasting impact on our society.
 Students are expected to engage actively in discussion and work together to create a final project makes a statement on our current social/political climate.

 Social Entrepreneurship and Community Engagement F 9-11:40 AM (CRN 35781 sec 704; Prof. Hollee Freeman)